SVJLucas/BCG-Gamma-Challenge/README.md

 </div>

-Afterwards, we employed **Bayesian Otimization with SMAC** to optimize the hyperparameters of the model:
+Afterwards, we employed **Bayesian Otimization with SMAC** to optimize the hyperparameters of the best model (Extra Trees Regressor):

 <p align="center">